 The goal is to have every pet enjoy

 to be able to distract him or her from

 in the veterinary setting,

 it may be preferable to use Chemical

 to reduce the need for forceful

-whether fearful or dominant are the most likely
+regardless of motivation, are the most likely

 to bite.
 Only experienced handlers